toxicwatch/ML_Toxicity/README.md

 ## Results

-Our website is deployed on Heroku: [Toxicwatch](https://toxicwatch.herokuapp.com)
+Our website was deployed on Heroku: [Toxicwatch](https://toxicwatch.herokuapp.com) (expired in Jan.
+2023)

 As of Version 1.0 (October 25, 2018), the website does not apply a Machine Learning model to a sentence.
 It does, however, make a Naive Bayes Classification and VADER Sentiment Analysis.